Warp node

 The Source input is the image to be deformed.

-The Displace input is a grayscale image whose derivative will be used to deform the source.
+The Height map input is a grayscale image whose derivative will be used to deform the source.

 Outputs